 Once piglets are offered you must pick or pass within 24 hours.
 We have a waiting list and it's not fair to keep the others on the list waiting.
 If you don't respond within the 24 hours you are given, I will have to move down the list.
 All piglets will be sold as pets with a spay/neuter contract stating that you are not purchasing a piglet for breeding.

 *We reserve the right to have the first choice of a piglet from each litter.

 Pick up your piglet when he/she is old enough to come home!

-At the 6 week of age mark, The remaining balance of $550 is due.
-(Or you're absolutely allowed to make payments prior to the 6th-week mark) This is also when we will be taking your baby in for his neuter.
+At the 5 week of age mark, The remaining balance of $900 (plus tax) is due.
+(Or you're absolutely allowed to make payments prior to the 5th-week of age mark).
+If you choose to have us neuter your male pig, we will be taking your baby in for his neuter when he turns 6 weeks old.
 We will keep your piglet here till he is completely healed after surgery.
 We like to keep them up to a week after surgery to ensure your piglet is well enough to travel.
 We will be in touch with you to arrange a time to pick up your piglet from us or have ground transportation arranged.
 Ground transportation is a cost is not included in the price of your piglet.

 Why our pet mini pigs are a step above the rest:

-♥ Our price of $600 is affordable compared to others charging in the thousands of dollars (for no reason)
+♥ Our price of $1200 is affordable compared to others charging thousands of dollars (for no reason)

 ♥ Your piglet is coming from a LOVING home!
 We pride ourselves in caring for our animals.